cfpb/design-system/docs/pages/pagination.md

   * Tables with over 20 rows can be paired with pagination.
 eyebrow: Components
 title: Pagination
-description: Pagination is used for splitting up content or data into several pages, so as to make it easier for users to consume information.
+description: Pagination is navigation for paginated content.
+It is used to break long content or large datasets into multiple pages, to make it easier for users to consume information.
 use_cases: ""
 behavior: On small screens, the buttons display next to each other, stacked on top of the form (`@bp-xs-max`).